pkirlin/cs142-f24/projects/proj4/index.md

 ###  Step 4: Get the directional solver working

 In this step, we will write the second recursive formulation of the problem, which determines *how* the maze can be solved.
 This is done by implementing the 2 versions of directionalSolve().
 These two functions work similarly so the two canSolve functions.
-The only major difference is that instead of returning a boolean, they return a string, consisting of directions from the starting location to the cup.
+The only major difference is that instead of returning a boolean, they return a string, consisting of directions from the starting location to the ending location.
 Each direction is a character: N (north), S (south), E (east), or W (west).

 - Write these two functions, following the guidance in the code.
 The only hard part is changing the code to work with string answers instead of boolean answers.

 - **Stop and test**.
 At this point you should test your maze solver against the examples in the section below.
-  Verify that the printing of the maze, calls to the patronus entering and backtracking, and the final number of calls matches mine.
+  Verify that the printing of the maze, calls to arriving and backtracking, and the final number of calls matches mine.

 ## Sample output